Call 503-655-8585. We’re here for you.

 This is a unique time that leaves many parents questioning what to say to their children and how to address the possible emotional fallout from this situation.
 Here are some suggestions on how to help children cope as well as calming and fun activities that can engage kids and parents alike.

 Also, here is a video created by Cody Welty, a graduate student in the Zuckerman College of Public Health.
 Cody is a former intern at Clackamas County Behavioral Health who grew up in Boring, Oregon.
 His video is full of helpful advice for teens struggling with anxiety and other stresses.

 Remember, call the Clackamas County Crisis and Support Line at 503-655-8585 or your healthcare provider if stress gets in the way of your daily activities for several days in a row.
 You are not alone in this.
 We are here to support you.

 Peer Services and Connection Resource

 Connecting with people can keep you healthy.
 As older adult communities and the public try to limit exposure to COVID-19, many older adults may be feeling more isolated than ever.
-Senior Loneliness Line provides 24/7, free, and confidential support to older adults.
+The Senior Loneliness Line provides 24/7, free and confidential support to older adults.

 Talk about your concerns with a Peer Support Specialist.
 This is a person who uses their lived experience of recovery from mental illness and/or addiction, plus skills learned in formal training, to deliver services to promote mind-body recovery and resiliency.